cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 (in subfolders lane1, lane2), a reference genome (Saccharomyces_cerevisiae.EF4.68.dna.toplevel.fa),
 a file with the coordinates of the yeast mtDNA (mito.intervals), and a file with the sequences of some of Illumina primers and adapters (primers_adapters.fa).

-You will not need all these files, just the read data.
+**You will not need all these files, just the read data and the primers and adapters file.**

 -----
 :question: :question: :question: :question: **Questions:**